l0051/Project_2/README.md

 	make

 For running write in terminal:
-	./exec
+	./inf_to_post
-Then you should enter one string as input.
+Then you should enter one line as an input.